Services/Details

 • We represented a public technology company in connection with investigating a potential eight-figure financial restatement.

-• We represented a public company to conduct an expedited investigation of alleged improper business transaction involving a relative of senior management.
+• We represented a public company to conduct an expedited investigation of an alleged improper business transaction involving a relative of senior management.

 • We represented several former high-level officers of a public information technology company in connection with an internal investigation into allegations of stock option backdating as well as representation of the same former officers in related shareholder derivative litigation.